johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-18-azure-container-apps-bicep-managed-certificates-custom-domains/index.md

 }
 ```

-Then there was the addition of a [`customDomains`](https://learn.microsoft.com/en-us/azure/templates/microsoft.app/containerapps?pivots=deployment-language-bicep#customdomain) property to the `Microsoft.App/containerApps` resource:
+Then there was the addition of a [`customDomains`](https://learn.microsoft.com/en-us/azure/templates/microsoft.app/containerapps?pivots=deployment-language-bicep#customdomain) property to the `Microsoft.App/containerApps` resource which referenced the managed certificate:

 ```bicep
 resource containerApp 'Microsoft.App/containerApps@2022-11-01-preview' = {